-In today's digitised world people need improved means to identify themselves to other parties while requesting services or to gain entry to premises.
-With rapid growing interests in deploying secure national identification card schemes following recent international incidents, many have attempted to define the possible applications of a national identification card scheme.
-National ID cards serve to identify their holders for governmental purposes.
-These cards can also be applied to support non-governmental applications such as e-commerce if designed appropriately.
-In the first section of this paper, security requirements for a national ID card scheme are discussed, as are the various possible card technologies that can be applied in such a scheme.
-We also develop scenarios for use of such a national ID card in a variety of applications, and in each case consider the type of data used, identification check procedures and any potential problems.
-We will then use these scenarios to identify a set of requirements for each application of the identification card scheme.
+In today's digitised world people need improved means to identify themselves to other parties while requesting services or gaining entry to premises.
+With rapidly growing interests in deploying secure national identification card schemes in many parts of the world, it is important to define the possible applications of a national identification card scheme.
+Unless the scope of application of such cards is examined carefully and the security requirements identified, as is the intention of this paper, there is a danger that major potential advantages of such cards will be missed.

+This paper is structured as follows.
+In section two of this paper, security requirements for a national ID card scheme are discussed.
+This is followed in section three by a review of the various possible card technologies that can be applied in such a scheme.
+In section four we define levels of security for an ID card scheme according to the types of threats and the impacts from those threats.
+In section five, the main part of this paper, three scenarios for use of such a national ID card in a variety of applications are developed, and in each case the types of data used, the identification check procedures and any potential problems are considered.
+These scenarios are then used to identify and authenticate a set of requirements for each application of the identification card scheme.
 A list of issues to be addressed before an appropriate technology can be chosen is also provided.